As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 A few years later and he had fallen out with brothers Rawdon and Achilles.
 The three brothers had adjoining gardens in Burr Lane and the younger brothers had a right of way through John’s garden to access their own, a situation that often resulted in confrontations.

-Described as ‘nurseryman’ and ‘florist’, John Rawdin junior also died in Burr Lane, in October 1875, aged 51.
+Described as ‘nurseryman’ and ‘florist’, John Rawdin junior also died in Burr Lane, on October 18th,1875, aged 51.
 A few weeks prior to his death he was lifting a heavy vase or flower pot and sustained some internal injury which never left him.

 His death did not stop the family squabbles – they simply passed on to the rest of his family.